 Students who fail NUR III and desire readmission to the program must reapply as a first time student according to the standards listed above.
-Students who withdraw from or fail NUR II2, NUR II3, NUR II4, and NUR II5, and desire readmission to the practical nursing program, must submit their request in writing to the Director, Nursing and Health Sciences Division within 60 days of withdrawal or unsuccessful completion of the course.
+Students who withdraw from or fail NUR 112, NUR 113, NUR 114, and NUR 115, and desire readmission to the practical nursing program, must submit their request in writing to the Director, Nursing Division within 60 days of withdrawal or unsuccessful completion of the course.
+In addition, students who fail a course because of failing the course's required drug calculation exam are required to successfully complete a drug calculation exam for readmission to the program.
 Readmission cannot be assured and is based on the availability of seats, faculty, and clinical facilities.
 Readmission to the nursing program must take place within one year of leaving the program.
 The curriculum under which a student seeks readmission may be different from the one under which the student left.
-Students who are accepted for readmission.
+Students who are accepted for readmission must complete the degree requirements in place at the time of readmission.
 Students who fail or withdraw from a nursing course after readmission are not eligible to be readmitted a second time.